apache/flink/docs/content/docs/ops/state/state_backends.md

 is supported.
 Resuming from [checkpoints]({{<  ref "docs/ops/state/checkpoints#resuming-from-a-retained-checkpoint" >}}) is planned in the future versions.

-**State migration** (including changing TTL) is currently not supported

 ### Limitations
  - At most one concurrent checkpoint
  - Local recovery not supported
  - As of Flink 1.15, only `filesystem` changelog implementation is available
- - State migration (including changing TTL) is currently not supported
 - [NO_CLAIM]({{< ref "docs/deployment/config#execution-savepoint-restore-mode" >}}) mode not supported

 ## Migrating from Legacy Backends